Sardiniangale/lsf-spec/README.md

 ---

-If you have any questions or issues feel free to write a mail at asm@cadaxity.it
+If you have any questions or issues feel free to write a mail at asm@cadaxity.it or @asm:cadaxity.it on matrix.